 Ques.
 Is there negative marking in GMAT?

 Ans.
 No, GMAT does not give negative marks.
-However, a penalty is imposed on the number of questions left unanswered.
+However, a penalty is imposed for the number of questions left unanswered.
 Therefore, students are advised to at least attempt all the questions.

 Ques.
 In the GMAT exam, if I Do Not Click Submit Before Time Runs Out, Will My Response Count?